- July 27, 2022

 The guidance "Policy for Coronavirus Disease-2019 Tests During the Public Health Emergency (Revised)" includes policies specific to this public health emergency.

 The recording and transcript from the previous town halls are available for viewing.

 Time: 12:05 p.m. - 1 p.m.
 ET

 To ensure you are connected, please join 15 minutes before the start of the virtual Town Hall.

 Please click the link below to join the webinar:

-Please note: Participants who join the virtual Town Hall using the Zoom webinar link above should use computer audio (listen through their computer speakers and speaking through computer microphone/headset).
+Please note: Participants who join the virtual Town Hall using the Zoom webinar link above should use computer audio (listen through computer speakers and speak through computer microphone/headset to ask a question).

 The dial-in information provided below is for participants who will be joining the virtual Town Hall by phone only.

 Following the webinar, a transcript, recording, and slides will be posted below.